Muhammed Gwady: Seminars and conferences

-He also participated regularly and periodically in the Egyptian Atherosclerosis Society, the Egyptian Hypertension Society (EHS) and the International Society of Cardiovascular Ultrasound (ISCU), as well as the Arab Medical Union.
+Gwady also participated regularly and periodically in the Egyptian Atherosclerosis Society, the Egyptian Hypertension Society (EHS) and the International Society of Cardiovascular Ultrasound (ISCU), as well as the Arab Medical Union.
 In addition, Gwady attended the Union’s conferences in Cairo, Tunisia and Baghdad.
 He continuously participated in the preparation of the annual conferences of Zagazig University Faculty of Medicine Cardiology Department, the Faculty of Medicine’s annual conferences, the University’s symposia and conferences, and celebrating World Hypertension Day (WHD).

 Works

 Articles

-He has many articles on politics, literature, history and development published on newspapers, magazines and websites such as Al-Ahram, Aljazeera.com, October, Rose al Yusuf and others.
+Gwady produced many articles on politics, literature, history and development published on newspapers, magazines and websites such as Al-Ahram, Aljazeera.com, October, Rose al Yusuf and others.

-He has published a large number of books since 1978, the following are some of his most major works:
+Gwady published a large number of books from 1978, the following are some of his most major works:

 First, works on the history of science and scientists: